-• Promote development of body camouflage coloration in juvenile fish by creating more natural environments in hatchery rearing vessels, for example, overhead cover, and in-stream structures and substrates.

-Condition young fish to orient to the bottom rather than the surface of the rearing vessel by using appropriately positioned feed delivery systems.
-Exercise young fish by altering water-flow velocities in rearing vessels to enhance their shifts to essent and store (the shifts) to edinate velocities to torest antimal extinction.

-ability to escape predators (the ability to adjust water velocities to target optimal swimming speeds for salmonids has been shown to improve growth rates, feed efficiency, oxygen utilization, swimming performance and stamina, and to reduce aggression).
+- Promote development of body camouflage coloration in juvenile fish by creating more natural environments in hatchery rearing vessels, for example, overhead cover, and in-stream structures and substrates. - Condition young fish to orient to the bottom rather than the surface of the rearing vessel by using appropriately positioned feed delivery systems. - Exercise young fish by altering water-flow velocities in rearing vessels to enhance their ability to escape predators (the ability to adjust water velocities to target optimal swimming speeds for salmonids has been shown to improve growth rates, feed efficiency, oxygen utilization, swimming performance and stamina, and to reduce aggression). - 29 30

-Tagging, Marking, Measuring of Juveniles During Rearing
+31 Tagging, Marking, Measuring of Juveniles During Rearing

-Reared juveniles would be measured and weighed, marked with adipose fin-clips, Coded Wire Tags (CWT), Visual Implant and PIT tags, and tissue would be collected for genetic analysis.
-All measuring and marking activities would require netting, removal and handling.
-Such activities could induce stress or result in the removal of beneficial mucous lining, scale loss, or cause damage to fins

-36 (Gadomski et al. 1994, NMFS 2003).
-To minimize the likelihood of such effects, anesthesia would

-37 be administered to juveniles during measuring and weighing activities and PIT tag implantation.

-Dosage and administration would follow protocols outlined in the FRFH HGMP (DWR 2009).
-An

-39 automated system that is quick and efficient would be used for adipose-fin clipping and CWT
+Reared juveniles would be measured and weighed, marked with adipose fin-clips, Coded Wire Tags 32 (CWT), Visual Implant and PIT tags, and tissue would be collected for genetic analysis.
+All 33 measuring and marking activities would require netting, removal and handling.
+Such activities could 34 induce stress or result in the removal of beneficial mucous lining, scale loss, or cause damage to fins 35 36 (Gadomski et al. 1994, NMFS 2003).
+To minimize the likelihood of such effects, anesthesia would be administered to juveniles during measuring and weighing activities and PIT tag implantation.
+37 Dosage and administration would follow protocols outlined in the FRFH HGMP (DWR 2009).
+An 38 automated system that is quick and efficient would be used for adipose-fin clipping and CWT 39 implantation.

-40 implantation.
 All processed fish would be allowed to recover before returning to the rearing tanks.
+40 Although physical damage from tag implementation is likely, the stress associated with the injury 41